 Mentor® Breast Implants

 Manufactured and distributed by Mentor®, MemoryShape® breast implants are highly-cohesive, silicone-gel filled implants constructed to more closely resemble the look and firmness of natural breasts.
+MemoryShape® implants are exclusively designed with a SILTEX® Microtexture imprinting process to hold the implant in place.
 Unlike traditional round breast implants, MemoryShape® implants are designed with more of a teardrop shape, meaning they are thinner at the top and slope gradually into a fuller projection.
 In addition to MemoryShape® implants, Mentor® also produces MemoryGel® smooth, round implants.
 The company also now produces the XTRA line of silicone gel implants, which have a higher “gel to shell” ratio.
 This basically provides a soft silicone gel implant that does not compromise the feel of the implant while “filling the shell” with more, which can further reduce the risk of rippling/wrinkling in patients with very thin tissues.
 These implants are really ideal for the kind of patient that is looking for a more “saline look” and wants more fullness, but with the better feel of the gel.
 This implant option comes in a variety of profiles, including the “Ultra High Profile,” which can often provide exceptional results for patients who want their implants to be maximally full without being too wide.
 Overall, highly cohesive, silicone-gel filled implants from Mentor® are considered to be some of the softest gel implants available, helping them to create an incredibly natural look and feel for a wide variety of patients.